Margaret M. Morrow: Career

-Federal judicial career
+Federal judicial service

 Morrow was nominated to the United States District Court for the Central District of California by President Bill Clinton on January 7, 1997, to a seat vacated by Richard Arthur Gadbois Jr. She was confirmed by the United States Senate on February 11, 1998, and received her commission on February 24, 1998.
 She assumed senior status on October 29, 2015.
 She retired from active service on January 6, 2016.